pasahe/Bayesian-spatio-temporal-analysis-of-COVID-19-in-Catalonia/README.md

 ### Data

 - *dat.Rda*: contains the evolution of the observed, expected, rate and standardised incidence ratios (SIR) of cases/hospitalisation/vaccination, for each ABS and week.
 It also has the information about the ABS characteristics.
-It is the dataframe containing all the information needed to run the different spatio-temporal models.
+It is created in the *SAE.R* file and it contains all the information needed to run the different spatio-temporal models.

 - *0_Raw/*: this folder contains the external data needed, other than the data that is read through an API from the opendata portal of the Government of Catalonia.